It’s twilight time: 15 favorite photos | EarthSky.org

 Read more: The undark nights of summer by Guy Ottewell

 Bottom line: Summertime is twilight time.
-Photos via EarthSky Facebook friends.
+Photos via EarthSky Facebook friends and EarthSky Community Photos.
 Thanks, everybody!

 Eleanor Imster has helped write and edit EarthSky since 1995.
 She was an integral part of the award-winning EarthSky radio series almost since it began until it ended in 2013.
 Today, as Lead Editor at EarthSky.org, she helps present the science and nature stories and photos you enjoy.
 She also serves as one of the voices of EarthSky on social media platforms including Facebook, Twitter and G+.
 She and her husband live in Tennessee and have two grown sons.